Field Notes

 Archival pigment print on Tyvek, 20”x 24” each

-I began tracing these scientific writings on the whiteboards shortly after I arrived at the Broad Institute in the spring of 2016.
-I regarded my tracing as data gathering and preserving, but I had no idea what I was tracing.
-These marks existed purely as visual forms—they were a language that I didn’t understand, but I was fascinated with them.
-I traced them by hand, then scanned the traced writings to create artwork.
+I began tracing scientific writings on the whiteboards shortly after I arrived at the Broad Institute in the spring of 2016.
+I came to think of my tracing activity as data gathering or “preserving” data because the whiteboards got erased once a week at the Broad.
+I had no idea what I was tracing, however.
+These marks existed purely as visual forms to me.
+Even though I didn’t understand them, I felt that I was visually witnessing someone’s ideas forming into some sort of shape.

 Installation